The fourth trimester

 Starsiak

 Having a new baby will the best thing that ever happened to you and hardest thing you’ve ever gone through.
-After delivering the baby with the help of a midwife, the mother will start a whole new chapter of her life.

 This is what Naomi Starsiak, a trained birth and postpartum doula from Oriskany, would like new moms to know.
 The first three months after your baby is born are the hardest.